 As you may know, Raye (Sailor Mars) is a miko (shrine maiden) at the Hikawa Shrine where she lives.
 There are many denominations of the shrine around Japan.
 The shrine where Raye lives is based on the actual one in Azabu-Juuban, but the stairs that lead to it as seen in the anime is modelled after the shrine in Akasaka

 Serena's teacher in the English dub is Patricia Haruna.
 Her surname is her first name in the Japanese anime and manga where she is known Haruna Sakurada.
-She is the younger sister of Natsuna Sakurada, the Inspector General of Police in the Codename: Sailor V manga mini-series
+Some fans believe she is related to Natsuna Sakurada, the Inspector General of Police in the Codename: Sailor V manga mini-series

 Meanings Behind the Names

 Here's what the English equivalents are to the Japanese names of the characters:

 Moon (Serena): Tsukino Usagi="Rabbit of the Moon" (after a Japanese folk legend)